Optimizing Coverage in Convex Quadrilateral Regions with a Single UAV: Elliptical Cell Generation

+\begin{itemize} \item \textbf{Scenario 1:} In this case, the goal is to cover the interior of the quadrilateral, excluding its boundary, as depicted in Fig. \ref{Figure1}(a).
+The largest inscribed ellipse has been identified as a good fit for this objective. \item \textbf{Scenario 2:} Here, the objective shifts to full coverage of the quadrilateral, including its boundaries, as indicated in Fig. \ref{Figure1}(b).
+This requires the smallest circumscribed ellipse that encompasses the entire region. \end{itemize}

+These two coverage scenarios correspond to different practical deployment requirements in UAV-assisted communication systems.
+The inscribed ellipse scenario is suitable for applications where reliable service is required primarily within the interior of the region, while boundary areas may be unoccupied, inaccessible, or intentionally excluded to avoid interference with neighboring cells.
+Examples include precision agriculture monitoring, environmental sensing over hazardous terrain, and coverage of localized crowds positioned away from physical barriers.

+The circumscribed ellipse scenario addresses applications that demand complete coverage of the entire region, including its boundaries.
+Such requirements commonly arise in emergency response operations, disaster recovery, public safety surveillance, border monitoring, and temporary network provisioning for large outdoor events, where communication availability must be guaranteed across the whole area.

+For clarity, we first summarize the main geometric quantities used in the coverage model.
+The ground region is defined on the Cartesian plane $\{x,y\}$, while the UAV operates in 3-D space at an altitude $H$ \cite{C:Tang}.
+The UAV carries a directional antenna whose emission axis is tilted by an angle $\psi$ with respect to the ground normal and forms a cone with a semi-apex angle $\theta$.
+The intersection of this cone with the ground plane produces an elliptical footprint characterized by semi-axes $a$ and $b$, center $C=(C_x,C_y)$, orientation angle $\Theta$, and a planar offset between the UAV ground projection and the ellipse center.
+These parameters determine the size, position, and orientation of the coverage region and will be used in the analytical formulation that follows.

-In the following, we consider the coverage optimization of a ground area enclosed by an arbitrary convex quadrilateral $Q$ in the $\{x, y\}$ plane, with vertices denoted $P_i = (x_i, y_i)$ for $i = 1, \dots, 4$.
-The goal is to provide optimal coverage of the area $Q$ using a single UAV that operates at different altitudes $H$.
+In the following, we consider the optimization of the coverage of a ground area enclosed by an arbitrary convex quadrilateral $Q$ in the $\{x, y\}$ plane, with vertices denoted $P_i = (x_i, y_i)$ for $i = 1, \dots, 4$.
+The goal is to provide optimal coverage of the area $Q$ using a single UAV operating at different altitudes $H$.
 The UAV is equipped with a directional antenna that exhibits angle-dependent gain, as discussed in Section III.
-The antenna angular characteristics are defined by two parameters, the semi-apex angle $\theta$ and the tilt angle $\psi$ of the emission axis with respect to the ground normal vector.
-Let us denote the major and minor axes of the elliptical footprint (ground radiation pattern) as $2a$ and $2b$, respectively.
-Figure \ref{Figure1} depicts this geometry setting.
-The UAV's ground projection, represented by the point $O$, lies on the major axis of the ellipse generated by the antenna's radiation pattern, as seen from the UAV position at altitude $H$.
+The antenna angular characteristics are defined by two parameters, the semi-apex angle $\theta$ and the tilt angle $\psi$ of the emission axis with respect to the normal ground vector.
+The antenna is assumed to have identical half-power beamwidths in both azimuth and elevation, resulting in a circular ground footprint when the tilt angle is zero.